tel: +48 888 99 98 98

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 Once crushed into fine powder or dust, this material becomes highly flammable.

-Neodymium magnets are fragile and will break if allowed to collide with each other, even from a distance of a few centimeters.
-They are coated with a shiny nickel plating similar to steel, but they are not as hard.
-In the case of a collision between two magnets, there can be a scattering of small sharp metal fragments in different directions.
-Protecting your eyes is essential.
+Neodymium magnetic are extremely fragile, and by joining them in an uncontrolled manner, they will crack.
+Neodymium magnets are made of metal and coated with a shiny nickel surface, but they are not as hard as steel.
+In the event of a collision between two magnets, there may be a scattering of fragments in different directions.
+Protecting your eyes is crucial in such a situation.

 Dhit sp. z o.o. logo